Increase Your Credit Score 100 Points With These 5 Strategies

-4. Keep Your Credit Card Utilization Low
+4. Keep Credit Card Utilization Low

 Lenders evaluate your credit card utilization, or the relationship between your credit limit and spending in a given month.
 If your credit utilization is too high, lenders consider you higher risk.

 Ideally, your credit utilization show be less than 30%.
 For example, if you have a $10,000 credit limit on your credit card, ideally you should spend less than $3,000 in a given month.
-If you can use cash in lieu of a credit card to reduce your credit utilization to 20% or even 10%, your credit score should be even higher.
+If you can use cash instead of a credit card to reduce your credit utilization to 20% or even 10%, your credit score should be even higher.